-I agree with novelist Katie Kitamura that reading is part of a writer's work.
+Reading is part of a writer's work, one of the most enjoyable and important parts.
 One must read to write, so I’ll mention a few authors whose works have been especially helpful to me.
 The list will be updated periodically as I discover new and important influences.
 Most are recent, but some are classics that continue to resonate with me:

-pages of The Guest Book, and you'll have an education in style and how to keep readers wanting
+first ten pages of The Guest Book, and you'll have an education in style and how to keep readers

 Louise Penny – everything she writes.
 I consider her one of our best living authors.